Jobs (Basic): Create & Apply Templates

 To make changes to a job template:

-1. Go to Settings from the left sidebar menu, select Templates in the menu bar, go to Jobs, then click either on the job template name in the list or select Edit in the pull-down.
+1. Go to Templates > Firm templates from the left menu bar, select Jobs, then click either on the job template name in the list or select Edit in the pull-down.

 2. Make changes to the job template, then click the Save & Exit button.

-To remove a job template completely, go to Settings from the left sidebar menu, select Templates in the menu bar, go to Jobs, click the three dots to the far right of the job template, select Delete in the pull-down, then click the Delete button to confirm.
+To remove a job template completely, go to Templates > Firm templates from the left menu bar, select Jobs, click three dots to the far right of the job template, select Delete in the pull-down, then click the Delete button to confirm.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.